 Patient identification incidents (errors and near misses) are uncommon in diagnostic imaging, nuclear medicine and radiotherapy in the United Kingdom (UK).
-Yet they continue to be an ongoing source of notifiable incidents for the UK regulators of The Ionising Radiation (Medical Exposure) Regulations 20171 and the Ionising Radiation (Medical Exposure) Regulations (Northern Ireland) 20182, hereafter referred to collectively as IR(ME)R.
+Yet they continue to be an ongoing source of notifiable incidents for the UK regulators of The Ionising Radiation (Medical Exposure) Regulations 20171, The Ionising Radiation (Medical Exposure) Regulations (Northern Ireland) 20182 and The Ionising Radiation (Medical Exposure) (Amendment) Regulations 20243, hereafter referred to collectively as IR(ME)R.